-Exposure to ultraviolet radiation from the sun is the primary cause of all skin cancers.
-Moreover, through years of sun exposure, our skin becomes wrinkled, hyper-pigmented, and thin.
-Ninety percent of wrinkles are caused by sun exposure alone.
+Ultraviolet radiation from the sun is the primary cause of all skin cancers.
+Years of exposure to the sun causes hyperpigmentation, thinness, ninety percent of wrinkles.

-- While sunscreen helps filter UV damage, there is no such thing as a true “sunblock.”
+- While sunscreen helps filter UV damage, there is no such thing as a proper “sunblock.”
 As a dermatology professional, I consider sunscreen a backup measure to protect skin that cannot be covered by physical protection, such as clothing, hats, and sunglasses.
-Light-colored, long-sleeve shirts and pants work well and are often easier than applying sunscreen and remembering to reapply every one to two hours continually;
+Light-colored, long-sleeve shirts and pants work well and are often more accessible than applying sunscreen and remembering to reapply every one to two hours continually;

 - Self-tanning creams are fine, but from a dermatology standpoint, tanning beds are not.
 The link between tanning bed use and increased risk of melanoma, the most dangerous form of skin cancer, has been firmly established;

 - Ultraviolet radiation from the sun does pass through the glass, so remember to wear sunscreen when driving or working near windows.
 Sun damage often occurs more on the left side of the face due to driving;

-- In addition to sun avoidance and sun protection, it is essential to have your skin checked regularly by your primary care physician and/or dermatologist.
+- In addition to sun avoidance and sun protection, it is essential to have your skin checked regularly by your primary care physician and dermatologist.

 What are the best techniques for applying sunscreen?

-It’s important to apply sunscreen 15 minutes before going outside.
-This enables the ingredients to bind to the skin fully.
-A good rule of thumb is to apply an amount equal to the size of a shot glass to your entire body.
+It’s essential to apply sunscreen 15 minutes before going outside.
+This enables the ingredients to bind to the skin thoroughly.
+A good rule of thumb is to use an amount equal to the size of a shot glass to your entire body.
 Reapplying sunscreen is as important as your first application.
 After that, reapply every one to two hours, especially if you are sweating or swimming.
 A few additional sunscreen tips:

 - Choose an SPF of 30.
 Numbers above 30 do not offer a significant increase in UV protection.
 It is better to reapply than use a high SPF;